 When developing marketing messaging and scripts, a lot of sales and marketing professionals can focus primarily on the products and services they sell.
 With this approach, the challenge is that talking about your products does not address the prospect’s main question which is “What is in it for me”.

 Details regarding your products are important and have a need to be shared, but what your prospect mostly cares about is how they can improve their business and how you can assist them to do that.
-This will help you grab their attention and this is where the large amount of your needs to focus.
+This will help you grab their attention and this is where a large amount of your needs to focus.

 Concentrate on the value that you and your products offer to share what’s in it for your prospect.
 That being how your products help and/or what your products help your prospects achieve.